NapFounder/weniv_blog/blog/[20220510]_[web]_[Javascript]_[1.ng.png]_[JS(1~19).]_[].md

 That means:

 - Start with a lowercase letter.

-- Capitalize the first letter of each new word.
+- Capitalize The First Letter Of Each New Word.

 → Example: ```firstNamePerson```

 📚 [Reference]((https://github.com/jonasschmedtmann/complete-javascript-course))

 A variable is basically a box that stores a value.
 ## 3. Practice Assignment
-1. Declare variables called country, continent and population and assign values based on your own country (population in millions).
+1.Declare variables called country, continent and population and assign values based on your own country (population in millions).

-2. Log their values to the console.
+2.Log their values to the console.

 ```javascript
 let country = "korea";
 let continent = "Asia";